Legal Customer Complaints Code

 We set ourselves very high standards for the quality of service we provide, both technically and in the way staff deal with customers.
 If we have let you down in any way in terms of quality of service, been slow to reply to your questions, been rude, or if you just want to just let off steam, please do give us feedback.
 We are always looking for ways to improve the service we offer.
 We may, at our discretion, offer a good will gesture of some sort, and, of course, an apology.

 Customer service issues

 It is important to realise that whilst internally we have high standards for the quality of customer service we offer, and we welcome feedback, this is explicitly not something we offer in the contract terms.
 As a customer you have agreed that zero compensation applies for "poor customer service".
 Indeed, you will see in our terms that to prospective customers (that have not yet taken a service) we specifically offer to be rude and unhelpful.
-So whilst we appreciate your feedback on any poor customer service, it does not constitute a claim.
-We consider the quality of customer service to be down to perception so if you feel you had poor customer service we agree with you, so that is not a dispute.
+So whilst we appreciate your feedback on any poor customer service, it does not constitute a valid dispute.
+We consider the quality of customer service to be down to perception so if you feel you had poor customer service we agree with you that you have had poor customer service.
+As such, any customer service complaint is not in fact a dispute as we are not disputing or disagreeing with what you say.
 We also hereby apologise for any poor customer service you have had so that is not a reason to ask ADR for an apology from us.
 If you are unhappy with customer service, please give us constructive feedback so we can improve it.

 Step 4: Starting a formal complaint